 Undergraduate BSN Program

 The Montana State University College of Nursing has been educating students for careers in nursing since 1937.
 It is the oldest state-supported institution offering nursing education in Montana and the only institution offering master's degrees in nursing.

 An Accelerated BSN option is available for students who already hold a bachelor’s degree in a discipline other than nursing and desire to earn the BSN from the MSU-Bozeman College of Nursing’s undergraduate nursing program.
-The ABSN offers a cohort option at two of our sites: Bozeman and Great Falls.
+The ABSN offers a cohort option at Bozeman, Great Falls, Kalispell, and Missoula.